Always Approaching Infinity

-This database was born out of a combination of my fascination with N Scale figures and my frustration at not being able to find comprehensive information on them anywhere.
-I relied on two resources to build it: the collection I've amassed over the years (I own about 65% of the figures in the database), and many long, deep Internet searches; and contributions kindly provided by other modelers, in particular Markus Schiavo, creator of N Scale Vehicles, and Ken Jones, a student of N Scale manufacturing from the UK.
+Thus this database was born out of a combination of my nearly obsessive fascination with N Scale figures and, more particularly, my frustration at not being able to find comprehensive information about them anywhere.
+I relied on three resources to build this website: the burgeoning collection I'd amassed over the years; countless long, deep Internet searches; and contributions kindly provided by other modelers, in particular Markus Schiavo, creator of N Scale Vehicles, and Ken Jones, a student of N Scale manufacturing from the UK.

-I've maintained a spreadsheet of N Scale figures for the last dozen years or so.
-Then, a few years after retiring, I decided to create this website with the thought it may prove useful—or perhaps at least interesting—to others.
-It's taken nearly a year to build, what with over two thousand photos to take, edit, and wire into the pages.
-Plus, I've researched the manufacturers, a process that's taken me down many new roads of discovery.
+I'd maintained a spreadsheet of N Scale figures for the last dozen years or so.
+Then, a few years after retiring, I decided to create this website, thinking it may prove useful—or perhaps at least interesting—to others.
+It took over a year just to launch the site, what with over two thousand photos to take, edit, and wire into the pages.
+Plus, I've researched every manufacturer, a process that's taken me down many new roads of discovery.

-Some of those roads became strange side trips.
+Some of those roads became rather strange side trips.
 For instance, the Japanese are obsessive about toys, and lately there's been an explosion of new products.
 In addition to a glut of culture-specific figures, where Pro Hobby and Kobaru take top honors, N Scale has been invaded by gaming, amine and fantasy figures as well, thanks to the likes of Tomix, Sun-Star Stationery and Fujimoto, to name just a few.

 And so the research continues—as it likely will until the end of my days.
 I'll forever be chasing those last few little N Scale figures.